-The units of the depth values are in metres, and the sign convention is for z to be positive for values above the vertical datum.
+Figure X-X - S-102 Grid Node location

+The two values, depth and uncertainty, are stored in the same grid as members of a data compound.
+The units of the depth values are in metres.
+The vertical distance is from a given water level to the bottom.
+Drying heights (drying soundings) are indicated by a negative depth value.

 The reference vertical datum for the surface is one of the mandatory Metadata items.
-This sign convention follows directly from the right-hand coordinate system definition to which the standard adheres.

 The unknown state for depth is defined to be 1,000,000.0 (1.0e6).

 The uncertainty values are expressed as positive quantities at a node.
 As detailed in clause 12.2 the uncertainty grid supports multiple definitions of vertical uncertainty.
 This allows grids to span the expected range of data products from raw, full resolution grid to final compiled product.
 For example, a grid at the stage of final survey data processing should contain uncertainty information germane to the survey data itself and intended to be used for information compilation.
 A recipient of an S-102 file can refer to the uncertainty definition in the Metadata to gain an understanding of how the uncertainty was computed.